Do Your Part

 Wear a face covering

 Students, faculty and staff are required to wear face coverings in any shared space within campus buildings, including hallways and classrooms.
-The Office of Residence Life and Housing will provide each student with a face covering.
-Students are allowed and encouraged to provide their own face coverings and it is recommended they have at least one spare to use to allow for routine cleanings.
+Upgraded masks, such as a KN95, are recommended in 2022.

 Maintain social distancing